chi-n-nguyen/comp20008-a2/README.md

 ## **Research Question**

-**"What factors predict working-from-home adoption, and how do WFH patterns reshape household travel behavior?"**
+**"What factors predict working-from-home (WFH) adoption, and how do WFH patterns reshape household travel behavior?"**

 ## **Team Members**